Obstacles And Challenges In The Healing Process

 Every trigger, in our experience, leads back to that core wound.
 And trust us, we both have been there; when you go back to those early memories of not feeling loved, the desperation that comes with it makes you feel like wanting to vanish, to die, to dissolve.
 So yes, defenses are important because they defend against that feeling of dying.
 “I will die if I am not gonna be loved right now!”.
 We defend against feeling that.
 Basically, behind every time you revert to defending you know that you are defending against a feeling that comes with an ocean of pain.
 That is why you need compassion, rather than criticizing yourself.

 How Do We Move Safely Through Layers Of Defence?
+This Is What We Do With Our Clients:

-STEP 1 – Observation
+STEP 1 – OBSERVATION

 In step one we mirror the client, and show how he is defending by sharing what we observe: “I want to share an observation with you.
 I observe that as I asked you how x or y feels, you responded with a justification.
 You said x, y or z.
 Can you see that?” or “I observe that as we were diving deeper into the pain, you completely disconnected from the feeling.
 Can you see that?”
 And we do that with love and non-judgment, by simply making them aware of it.
 This allows them to acknowledge it which is step number 2.

-STEP 2 – Awareness & Acknowledgement
+STEP 2 – AWARENESS & ACKNOWLEDGEMENT

 In step two we become aware of the fact that we are defending and we acknowledge it from a place of compassion and away from self-judgment.
 That does not mean you have to fake to be compassionate, it is more the intention that matters.
 If you do not feel the compassion, you gotta move through the layer of self-judgment first.
 You can best do that by expressing that you are judging yourself and breathe with it.
 With every breath, you let go more and more of the self-judgment.
 If it persists expressing how you judge yourself.
 You can say out loud what you are telling yourself.
 “I am so stupid.
 I do not get it.
 I feel so small, so incapable.
 I really cannot do this work”.
 Then you breathe with that and fully accept that.